 Getting to San Francisco From the Airport is Easy with BART

-BART is expanding the number of stations where the only fare product available for purchase is the reusable, re-loadable, and regionally accepted Clipper card.
-BART is rolling out a pilot program to eliminate the sale of paper magstripe tickets at the following four stations in summer 2019: 19th Street (starting on August 5), Embarcadero (August 19), Powell Street (September 3), and Downtown Berkeley (late September), with system-wide expansion expected in 2020.
+Please note: BART is expanding the number of stations where the only fare product available for purchase is the reusable, re-loadable, and regionally accepted Clipper card.
+BART has instituted this program, eliminating the sale of paper magstripe tickets, at the following stations: 19th Street, Embarcadero, Powell Street, Downtown Berkeley, and SFO, with system-wide expansion to be determined.
 While magstripe paper tickets will no longer be available for purchase at these stations, riders will still be able to use paper tickets to enter or exit through fare gates.
 Riders will also be able to add enough fare to a paper ticket to exit a station using add fare machines located inside the paid area of each station.
 For more information, please visit BART online.